- TLO URGENTLY NEEDED and DCIG other Vacant Posts and Appointments

 Following the recent pandemic emergency you will find most meetings have now returned to the traditional face-to-face (f2f) format but a number of meetings have stayed online.
 The link will find both traditional and online meetings as well as news posts giving latest information.
-Please note that the Where-to-Find (WTF) lists all 42 of our meetings.
+Please note that from August 2022 the Where-to-Find (WTF) lists all 42 of our meetings.
 We have 36 Traditional, 6 Zoom, and 3 Hybrid meetings which are listed on both the traditional and online sections of the new WTF.
 The WTF download is now maintained between each printing and so the download will contain the very latest changes and updates.
 For latest WTF Information.
 And for: Print Your Own WTF

 The Primary Purpose

 “Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for AA membership; we are self supporting through our own contributions.
 AA is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy; neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.”

 Answers to Important Questions